Publication Ethics and Publication Malpractice Statement

 Open access policy

-Rechtskultur is an open access journal (embargo: two years).
+Rechtskultur is an open access journal (embargo: one year).
 No author processing charges (APC) apply for peer review, editorial processing or publication of a manuscript.

 The journal’s website provides free online access to the entire current issue and the complete archive of the journal.